Immigration Lawyer Chicago/Legal Consequences of Illegally Crossing the Border

 A person is considered to have illegally entered the U.S. if they:

-Under the Immigration and Nationality Act Section 245(i), immigration law gives certain eligible people who have participated in crossing the border illegally a chance to adjust their status.
+Under Section 245(i) of the Immigration and Nationality Act, immigration law provides certain eligible individuals who illegally crossed the border with a chance to adjust their status.
 Adjusting status means becoming a lawful permanent resident, even if the person entered the U.S. illegally.

 Undocumented immigrants who submitted an immigrant petition on or before April 30, 2001, are eligible for a Section 245(i) green card.
 Speak with your immigration attorney to see if you fit the qualifications for this part of immigration law.

 Coming to the United States legally can be a confusing process.
-The legal system of immigration law can be stressful and needs to be met with precision and detail.
-That is why it’s always a good idea to work with a knowledgeable and experienced immigration attorney who can help you legally immigrate to the U.S.
+The legal system of immigration law is complex and requires precision and attention to detail.
+That’s why it’s always a good idea to work with a knowledgeable and experienced immigration attorney who can help you legally immigrate to the U.S.

 You can come to the United States in two main ways:

 An immigrant visa—also called a green card—is for people who permanently live and work in the United States.
 A nonimmigrant visa is a visa that grants a temporary stay in the United States.
-There are many different types of visas within these two visa categories, and each one comes with its own set of forms and required evidence from you.
+There are many types of visas within these two categories, and each one comes with its own set of forms and required documents.

-Working with an immigration lawyer chicago for your green card or nonimmigrant visa can help ease the application process.
-We can help you find the right immigrant or nonimmigrant visa for you to legally come to the United States.
+Working with the best immigration lawyers in Chicago for your green card or non-immigrant visa can help ease the application process.
+We can help you find the right immigrant or nonimmigrant visa for you to come to the United States legally.

 We know how important your immigration case is.
-Each of our team members has experience fighting for laws to help immigrants create a life here in the United States.
-For us, immigration cases are personal, which is why you can trust us to support and help you with your immigration journey.
+Our team members have experience fighting to help immigrants create a life here in the United States and will advocate tirelessly for our clients.
+For us, immigration cases are personal, which is why you can trust us to support you on your immigration journey.

-Talk to us to discuss your path to legal entry into the United States.
-Whether it’s helping you learn more about your green card eligibility, handing removal proceedings, or representing you on any immigration matter, we are here for you every step of the way.
+Contact us to discuss your path to legal entry into the United States.
+Whether it’s helping you learn more about your green card eligibility, handling removal proceedings, or representing you on any immigration matter, we are here for you every step of the way.

 Call us at 312.444.1940 or fill out an online form today.
 We look forward to hearing from you!